NINAnor/FALK/Nansat_Geo-SPAAS/README.md

 [sentinel2_ndvi.ipynb](sentinel2_ndvi.ipynb): An example for for computing NDVI from Sentinel2-data obtained from NBS with nansat in https://osgeo-notebook.falk.sigma2.no
 [sentinel2_ndvi.py](sentinel2_ndvi.py): A python module for computing NDVI from Sentinel2-data obtained from NBS with nansat.

-Nansat introduction.ipynb: is simple introduction to nansat, in the following steps:
+[Nansat introduction.ipynb]: is simple introduction to nansat, in the following steps:
 Open a raster file in tif format using nansat
 Read information about the data (METADATA) that include the number of bands etc.
 Reading the actual data